 Deadline and publication timeline and languages

-JTCLT will also be published in print once a year by China Social Sciences Press (中国社会科学出版社).
-The on paper version will be a collection of (1) the best articles published in the online version of the journal, (2) the best papers (need further editing) presented at the TCLT conferences and included in the TCLT conference proceedings, and (3) best articles submitted.
-Papers submitted should be written in Chinese.
+JTCLT will also be published regularly in print by China Social Sciences Press (中 国社会科学出版社).
+The print version will be a collection of (1) the best articles published in the online version of the journal, (2) the best papers (need further editing) presented at the TCLT conferences and included in the TCLT conference proceedings, and (3) best articles submitted.
+The written language for the collection is either English or Simplified Chinese.

 Manuscript preparation